 1. Programming language, R or Python or both

-If you are new to programming, I will recommend only learning Python and forgetting about R. As you further progress into Deep Learning, you will also need to learn at least one of the Deep Learning frameworks like PyTorch, Keras, Tensorflow, or Theano.
+If you are new to programming, I recommend only learning Python and forgetting about R. As you further progress into Deep Learning, you will also need to learn at least one of the Deep Learning frameworks like PyTorch, Keras, Tensorflow, or Theano.
 For this also, Python is the best choice to invest upon.
-I have covered how to get started with R and Python in separate articles.
+In separate articles, I have covered how to get started with R and Python.
 [Python tutorial, R tutorial]

 2. Benchmark and clean datasets